ivan006/Course-Work--Notes/Laravel-For-Beginners-Notes/readme.md

 #### From scratch controller
 - These are completely blank and must be made from scratch
-- To create one locate yourself to `C:\laravel-apps\fundamental-mechanisms-app\app\Http\Controllers` and create a new php file, the name format should be camel case but e.g. `TypeAPost_Controller.php`
+- To create one locate yourself to `C:\laravel-apps\fundamental-mechanisms-app\app\Http\Controllers` and create a new php file, the name format should be camel case but e.g. `TypeAEntity_Controller.php`
 - To avoid class name collisions we recommend ending your controller with `_Controller`

 #### Generated controller
 - These come with the controller file's foundation code already in place
 - To create one
 	- Open Git Bash and locate yourself using `cd` command to `C:/laravel-apps/fundamental-mechanisms-app`
-	- Run `php artisan make:controller TypeAPost_Controller`
+	- Run `php artisan make:controller TypeAEntity_Controller`
 - Try this out
 	- bear in mind it wont work properly until you make a controller.